 For those who like to walk, ride or MTB, the 9,500 acres of Quantock Hills are quite literally at the end of your the garden.
 They are steeped in history, myth and legend and are staggeringly beautiful.
 With a mix of open moorland and deep stream laced wooded coombes, wildlife is in abundance.
 Deer, sheep and wild ponies roam freely while high in the mackerel skies birds of prey fly on the shimmering thermals.
-Please explore the area using the drop down boxes below.

 Eating and drinking is a very important part of Somerset life.
 The yummy fresh local produce can be found at all of the numerous farm shops.
 The very best cream teas can be found in the local village of Kilve, at the Old Chantry tea rooms.
 Set within the ruins of this ancient monastery surrounded by clouds of old English roses, freshly baked scones and clotted cream, life doesn’t get much better.

 Gorgeous village pubs await you after those long bracing walks.
 They ooze with charm and feel of ‘yesteryear,’ with friendly Landlords and colorful locals, proper local beers, rich nourishing food and open fires, you will be wishing you had a magic carpet to whip you back to your luxury dog friendly cottage (particularly if you have partaken of the local cider!)

 Whilst you contemplate all of the things you should be doing like site seeing how about just relaxing in your garden.
 Climb into the 6ft never-to-be-got-out-of bean bags (recommended that bottle of wine accompanies this maneuver!) and soak up those rays in your south facing garden.
 Jump in the hot tub and let the powerful hydrotherapy jets work their magic, or stretch out in the hammock and doze to the gentle background music courtesy of the local bird life.